 Renee Stone, RN, BSN, CARN – Director of Nursing

 Renee began serving as Director of Nurses in 2015.
 She has been with Sante Center since 2005 starting out as a staff nurse.
 She has been a nurse since 1993 and has worked in varies hospital settings and mental health hospitals.

 She holds a Bachelor’s of Science in Nursing from the University of Texas at Arlington.
 She is certified in Chemical Addiction Registered Nurse (CARN), and a member of International Nurses Society on Addiction.
-She is passionate about educating staff to grow their knowledge to better care for our patients.
+She is passionate about educating staff to grow their knowledge to better care for our clients.

 Susie Becker, RN – Nurse